intel/hyperscan/README.md

 If you have questions or comments, we encourage you to [join the mailing list](https://lists.01.org/mailman/listinfo/hyperscan).
-Bugs can be filed by sending email to the list, or by creating an issue on Github.
+Bugs can be filed by sending email to the list, or by creating an issue on GitHub.

 If you wish to contact the Hyperscan team at Intel directly, without posting publicly to the mailing list, send email to